ne0YT/Linux-Subsystem-for-Windows_Seamless_windows_apps_on_Linux/README.md

 because it's a very **small VM** (Install size without software is about **2.8 GB (64bit W10)**) you can just synch/move it between your Linux Computers without any additional setup or special config!

 **Requirement:**
-Windows 10 VM on Virtualbox with the name "win10" and a user "admin" with the password:
+Windows 10 VM on Virtualbox with the name "win10" and a user "admin" with autologin and the password:
 ```
 RALFqxAbLDEdFfVdgXjPD2Yvk3uqjT4JG8V9yVhrkBAD8jpRjwh4dZmtMxpdHGAn
 ```